-> After a diagnosis of a life-limiting illness, or adult failure to thrive, patients and their families should consider their choices for care.
-A patient does not have to be bed bound or critically ill to be admitted to hospice for care
+After a diagnosis of a life-limiting illness, or adult failure to thrive, patients and their families should consider their choices for care.
+A patient does not have to be bed bound or critically ill to be admitted to a hospice for care.

 Hospice is acknowledging that most diseases in their advanced form cannot be cured.
 It does not mean giving up hope.
 Hope is found in helping the patient and family achieve the highest possible level of physical comfort and peace of mind.
 While hope means different things to different people, we will be by your side on the journey to live out what hope means to you and your loved ones.